SelfCareMap

 An at-home how-to guide in the Unwind subcategory

 Let’s be honest: you want to read more.
 You’ve got a stack of books by your nightstand, a Kindle full of unopened samples, and good intentions that vanish by 9 p.m. when exhaustion hits and scrolling wins.
-You’re not lazy—you’re busy.
+You’re not lazy, you’re busy.
 And when your days are packed with meetings, errands, caregiving, or just surviving, carving out time for reading can feel like another item on an already overflowing to-do list.
+This mental load often leads to a phenomenon known as decision fatigue, where the act of choosing a book feels like too much work after a long day of making choices for others.

 But what if reading didn’t have to be another chore?
-What if it could be a quiet act of reclamation—five minutes to breathe, to wander into another world, to remember who you are beyond your to-do list?
+What if it could be a quiet act of reclamation, five minutes to breathe, to wander into another world, to remember who you are beyond your to-do list?
+When we view reading as a luxury or a goal, we create a barrier.
+When we view it as a tool for nervous system regulation, it becomes a necessity.

 What You'll Need